On This Page:

 • If you don't see the student names you're looking for, use the search bar at the bottom of the column.

-Once you've selected the names you want to add, click Add to move students into the group.
+Once you've selected the names you want to add, click Add to move the selected students into the group.
 The students' names will be added to the Group members list (at left) and will no longer appear on the Potential members list.

 - To remove students from a group: